weeve-modules/weeve-modules-python-package/README.md

 ## Package specific environment variables

 These environment variables are set by the weeve Agent on the edge-node.
-In order to avoid conflicts, do not override these environments when pushing modules to production (use them for dev and testing only).
+In order to avoid conflicts, do not override these variables when pushing modules to production.

 | Environment Variables | type   | Description                                                                                                                                                                 |
 | --------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |